A New Beginning to Pray

 For more of Anthony’s insights on prayer, don’t miss his book, Hidden Mountain Secret Garden, an experience like no other.
 Anthony has an unusually profound understanding of mystical theology and lives a life of deep prayer.
 Among his many accomplishments and responsibilities, Dr. Lilles now teaches theology for the Avila Institute.

-Art: Detail of The Adoration of the Shepherds, Charles Le Brun, 1689, PD-US author’s term of life plus 100 years of less, Wikimedia Commons.
+Art for this post on a new beginning to pray: Detail of The Adoration of the Shepherds, Charles Le Brun, 1689, PD-US author’s term of life plus 100 years of less, Wikimedia Commons.